Doctor of Philosophy: Requirements for completion

 Completion requirements vary.
 Most Australian PhD programs do not have a required coursework component.
 The credit points attached to the degree are all in the product of the research, which is usually an 80,000-word thesis that makes a significant new contribution to the field.
-Recent pressure on higher degree by research (HDR) students to publish has resulted in increasing interest in Ph.D by publication as opposed to the more traditional Ph.D. by dissertation, which typically requires a minimum of two publications, but which also requires traditional thesis elements such as an introductory exegesis, and linking chapters between papers.
+Recent pressure on higher degree by research (HDR) students to publish has resulted in increasing interest in PhD by publication as opposed to the more traditional PhD by dissertation, which typically requires a minimum of two publications, but which also requires traditional thesis elements such as an introductory exegesis, and linking chapters between papers.
 The PhD thesis is sent to external examiners who are experts in the field of research and who have not been involved in the work.
 Examiners are nominated by the candidate's university, and their identities are often not revealed to the candidate until the examination is complete.
 A formal oral defence is generally not part of the examination of the thesis, largely because of the distances that would need to be travelled by the overseas examiners; however, since 2016, there is a trend toward implementing this in many Australian universities.
 At the University of South Australia, PhD candidates who started after January 2016 now undertake an oral defence via an online conference with two examiners.